MicroStrategy/embedding-sdk-docs/contributing/content-style-guide.md

 ## Tables

-- To make sure tables show well on all screen sizes, we do not recommend using tables that are too wide or have more than 3 columns.

 - The recommended converter could convert the basic HTML table to a Markdown table.
 However, Markdown doesn’t support merged cells (1 cell in 1 row covers multiple smaller rows).
 You need to add duplicated entries for the wider row manually).

   For example: